-We will summarize the identification, screening and inclusion of studies according to the PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-analyses) diagram.
+We will summarise the identification, screening and inclusion of studies according to the PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-analyses) diagram.

-Two review authors (GL and YZ) will independently screen and select studies for possible inclusion in the study.
-The titles and abstracts of RCTs identified from search will firstly be independently reviewed and compiled for further screening.
+Two reviewers (GL and YZ) will independently screen and select studies for possible inclusion in the study.
+The titles and abstracts of RCTs identified from search will first be independently reviewed and compiled for further screening.
 Then the full text of all trials identified from the title and abstract screenings will be examined by the independent review authors.
-Finally, the two review authors will pool a list of included studies, and document the number and reasons of excluded studies.
-Any disagreement will be resolved by consensus, and a third review author (LM) will be consulted if disagreement persists.
-Agreement between authors will be quantified using the Kappa statistic.
+Finally, the two reviewers will pool a list of included studies and document the number and reasons of excluded studies.
+Any disagreement will be resolved by consensus, and a third reviewer (LM) will be consulted if disagreement persists.
+Agreement between authors will be quantified using the κ statistic.